You have probably already noticed that after the system installation, all Raspberry Pi on Raspberry Pi OS have the same name.

 - In the main menu, go to Preferences > Raspberry Pi Configuration.

-- In the configuration tool, update the hostname field:
+- In the configuration tool, click on “Change Hostname” and update the field:

 - Click “OK” to save the changes.